barloc/tap-dataai/README.md

+# Meltano and singer are not usable for us, so this tap has been moved to the archive.

 # tap-dataai

 `tap-dataai` is a Singer tap for API of the data.ai service.
 Now it can download such reports as: `app-performance`.